Letters Patent Constituting the Office of Governor-General of New Zealand: Background

 The new Letters Patent came into force on 1 November 1983.

 Style

 The Letters Patent are written as though they are an open letter from the Queen, although they are in fact a legal instrument (specifically, a royal decree) made under the Royal Prerogative, and are treated as statute law.
 The 1980 review of the 1917 Letters Patent drew on the experience from the Canadian Letters Patent, 1947 created after Canada adopted the Statute of Westminster 1931.
 The style was criticised as "quaint, and certainly belonging to a century other than the 21st."
-Nonetheless the style is consistent with patents issued for other purposes in the United Kingdom, and those used to erect vice-regal offices in other parts of the former British Empire.

 Realm of New Zealand

 Clause I of the Letters Patent defines the Realm of New Zealand as consisting of New Zealand, the Cook Islands, Niue, Tokelau and the Ross Dependency.
-(The governor-general of New Zealand is also separately titled the Governor of the Ross Dependency).
+(The governor-general of New Zealand is also separately titled the governor of the Ross Dependency).
 This definition of the Realm of New Zealand recognised the new constitutions of the Cook Islands and Niue granted self-government.